 Style

 Our testers liked the look of the Maze, no-frills with a clean shape.
 It feels modern and new age but doesn't present as bulky like some of the other more skate-inspired helmets.
-The Maze treads the gray area between old and new school, and we see people wearing their goggles on the inside and outside of the helmet.
+The Maze treads the gray area between old and new school, and we see people wearing their goggles inside and outside the helmet.
 The color choices of the Maze add a lot of style as well.

 The Maze is a great choice that won't break the bank for a solid, well-built helmet from a name you know and trust.
 If you split time at the resort and in the backcountry, the value of this model increases.
+We recommend it to those who value simplicity and clean lines and are willing to sacrifice a few other features to achieve this look.

-Maze.
-They shot for a simple, minimalist helmet and they achieved that in volumes.
+Smith knocked out a great product with the Maze.
+They shot for a simple, minimalist helmet and achieved that in volumes.
 Comfortable, stylish, and warm enough, it vents well and feels light on your head.
 On top of all that, it's more affordable than much of its competition.
+However, due to the minimalist design, it lacks features that some users consider essential when out on the mountain.
+We recommend looking at the Smith Vantage Mips if things like closeable vents and excellent adjustability are important to you.